pre-eth/adam/README.md

 ## FEATURES

 - Avoids brute force and differential attacks
-- Only two (optional) input parameters: one 64-bit seed and one 64-bit nonce
+- Only two (optional) input parameters: one 256-bit seed and one 64-bit nonce
 - Space Complexity: O(N)
 - Output sequence is irreversible
 - Easy interface for bit generation in both ASCII and binary form.
-Output up to 5GB at a time.
+Output up to 1GB at a time.
 - Alternatively, stream bits directly to the `stdin` of your own programs, RNG test suites, etc.
 - Extract different widths of numbers from the buffer
 - Generate RFC 4122 compliant UUID’s
 - View all generated numbers at once
-- Reports execution time for number generation process
 - Continuously stream and regenerate random numbers
-- Uses SIMD acceleration where applicable (AVX2/AVX-512F)
+- Uses SIMD acceleration where applicable (ARM NEON or AVX2/AVX-512F)

 ### Coming Soon!